sfyr111/AlgorithmicNotes/README.md

 Medium

 To identify the top k frequent elements, we first utilize a hashmap, with each element as a key and its frequency as the value.
-Next, we convert this information into an array, where each index represents a frequency, and we place the elements into the positions that match their frequencies.
+Next, we convert this information into an array, where each index represents a frequency, and we place the elements into positions that match their frequencies.
 Finally, by iterating through the array from the highest frequencies to the lowest, we extract the top k frequent numbers.

 ```javascript
 /**